-The graph line shows ramp-up, ramp-down and steady-state of the test.
+The graph line shows the ramp-up, ramp-down and steady-state of the test.
 Ramp-up when users gradually increase, ramp-down when users gradually decrease and steady-state is a window in which you want to monitor system behaviour.
-Steady-state for a normal load test is a flat line whereas for a break-point test it’s like ramp-up pattern and for a spike test it’s pattern form a zigzag.
+Steady-state for a normal load test is a flat line whereas for a break-point test, it’s like a ramp-up pattern and for a spike test it’s a pattern form a zigzag.

 Refer to the below figure.
 Here you can check at what point of time how many virtual users are active.